History of Tyler Herro in Timeline

 January 12, 2023: Birth of Second Child

-In 2023, Tyler Herro broke his right hand during the first round of the playoffs against the Milwaukee Bucks, leading to surgery and an expected six-week recovery.
-Despite being available for Game 5 of the NBA Finals, he did not play.
+In 2023, Tyler Herro broke his right hand in the first round of the playoffs against the Milwaukee Bucks, requiring surgery and sidelining him for several weeks.

 April 24, 2024: Playoff Career-High 14 Assists

-On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Tyler Herro put up 24 points, five rebounds, and a playoff career-high 14 assists in a 111–101 victory.
+On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Tyler Herro put up 24 points and had a playoff career-high 14 assists in a victory.

-On November 12, 2024, Tyler Herro scored 40 points and made 10 three-pointers in a 123–121 overtime loss to the Detroit Pistons, equaling the Heat franchise record for three-pointers.
+On November 12, 2024, Tyler Herro scored 40 points and made 10 three-pointers in an overtime loss to the Detroit Pistons, equalling the Heat franchise record for three-pointers made in a game.

 On January 30, 2025, Tyler Herro was named as a reserve player for the 2025 NBA All-Star Game, marking his first All-Star selection.